cooper/evented-object/README.md

 fired.
 - **Listener object**: another evented object that receives event notifications.

-Evented::Object and its core packages are prefixed with `Evented::Object`.
+Evented::Object's included core packages are prefixed with `Evented::Object::`.
-Packages which are specifically designed for use with Evented::Object are prefixed with `Evented::`.
+Other packages which are specifically designed for use with Evented::Object are prefixed with `Evented::`.

 ## Purpose of Evented::Object